Zak Whitbread: Norwich City

 Whitbread started in the Canaries' first game back in the Premier League, partnering Ritchie De Laet in a 1–1 draw at Wigan Athletic.
-However he picked up a knee injury in this match, meaning he was ruled out for the following match against Stoke City.
-He returned for the League Cup match against MK Dons, and started against Chelsea, but was withdrawn after 30 minutes with a suspected hamstring injury.
+However, he got a knee injury in this match, meaning he was ruled out for the following match against Stoke City.
+He returned for the League Cup match against MK Dons and started against Chelsea, but was withdrawn after 30 minutes with a suspected hamstring injury.
 Whitbread returned to training in November.
 He and Daniel Ayala got through a practice match, improving their fitness.
 Whitbread was back in the squad in early December.

-He made a return to the Norwich squad on December 3 against Manchester City, featuring as an unused substitute.
+He returned to the Norwich squad on December 3 against Manchester City as an unused substitute.
 In the next fixture against Newcastle United, Whitbread was given a start in a 4–2 win for Norwich, playing well apart from giving the ball away for Demba Ba's second goal.
 Whitbread kept his place for the following matches, performing admirably with Russell Martin in defence.
 He was partnered with Daniel Ayala from the New Year's Eve fixture against Fulham, and this partnership has seen Norwich win two consecutive away matches and three wins out of three in 2012.
-Whitbread was withdrawn early in the 2–0 victory over Bolton Wanderers, along with Daniel Ayala after complaining of a tight hamstring, 20 minutes after Ayala was subbed due to a suspect hamstring tear.
+Whitbread was withdrawn early in the 2–0 victory over Bolton Wanderers, along with Daniel Ayala, after complaining of a tight hamstring, 20 minutes after Ayala was subbed due to a suspected hamstring tear.
 He immediately regained his place upon his return to fitness, again at the expense of Leon Barnett in the narrow 2–1 defeat to Manchester United.
-He suffered a minor calf injury, before the 2–2 draw against Everton, causing manager Paul Lambert to withdraw him from the squad.
+He suffered a minor calf injury before the 2–2 draw against Everton, causing manager Paul Lambert to withdraw him from the squad.
 He was eventually released by the club at the conclusion of the season.

 Leicester City

 On July 24, 2012, Whitbread signed a two-year contract with Championship side Leicester City on a free transfer following the end of his contract at Norwich.
 He made his debut on August 28, 2012, against Burton Albion in the League Cup.
 Whitbread scored his first goal for Leicester City, from a Martyn Waghorn corner, during a 4–1 win against local rivals Derby County on December 1, 2012.
-After which he was named in the Championship Team of the Week.
+After which, he was named in the Championship Team of the Week.
 He was released by Leicester on May 9, 2014.

 Derby County

-On September 29, 2013, Derby County announced that Whitbread had signed on a three-month loan deal.
+On September 29, 2013, Derby County announced that Whitbread had signed a three-month loan deal.
 He scored on his debut in a 4–4 draw at home to Ipswich Town.

 At the end of the 2013–14 season, Whitbread was released by Leicester City.
-On June 25, 2014, Whitbread agreed a one-year deal to join Derby County on a permanent basis.
+On June 25, 2014, Whitbread agreed a one-year deal to join Derby County permanently.